 ‘Employable Me’ follows people with diverse neurological conditions, such as autism, Tourette syndrome and Down’s syndrome, as they embark on work experience.
 The series gives viewers an insight into such conditions and why they shouldn’t always be looked at in negative terms.

-The show follows 27-year-old Ben, a law graduate who completed his LPC with BPP Law School, through a week-long placement at Hodge Jones & Allen’s London office, where he shadowed Daniel Godden, partner in the Serious Fraud department.
+The show follows 27-year-old Ben, a law graduate who completed his LPC with BPP Law School, through a week-long placement at Hodge Jones & Allen’s London office, where he shadowed Daniel Godden, partner in the Financial Crime & Regulatory department.
 His placement included a wide-range of activities, including attending a police station interview and examining telephone evidence in a large drugs case.

 Ben, who was diagnosed with Asperger’s syndrome when he was 14 years old, has unsuccessfully applied for 50 different jobs since obtaining his LPC four years ago.
 Despite this, he is determined to work in the legal profession.